Alignak-monitoring/alignak-doc/source/07_alignak_features/realms.rst

 Realms are not poller_tags!
 ---------------------------

-Make sure to undestand when to use realms and when to use poller_tags.
+Make sure to understand when to use realms and when to use poller_tags.

 For some cases ``poller_tag`` functionality could also be done using Realms.
 The question you need to ask yourself: is a poller_tag "enough", or do you need to fully segregate the scheduler level and use Realms.
 In realms, schedulers do not communicate with schedulers from other Realms.